munas-git/BankCampaign-Propensity/README.md

 # Context
 Term deposits are a key income source for banks, and telephonic marketing remains one of the most effective ways to sell them.
-However, these campaigns are resource-intensive, involving large call centers.
-To optimize efficiency, it's crucial to identify customers who are most likely to convert before reaching out.
+However, these campaigns are resource-intensive, involving large call centres.
+To optimise efficiency, it's crucial to identify customers who are most likely to convert before reaching out.
 [This dataset](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets/data) is related to direct telephonic marketing campaigns of a Portuguese bank, with the goal of predicting whether a customer will subscribe to a term deposit (yes/no). ***My own personal objectives are listed below.***

 ## Objectives
-- Evaluate effectiveness of past campaign...
+- Evaluate the effectiveness of the past campaign...
 Past Conversion Rate.
 - Understand the nature of factors that actually drive conversion
-- Build a propensity model to estimate likelihood of future conversion for similar campaign.
+- Build a propensity model to estimate the likelihood of future conversion for similar campaigns.
-- Calibrate model to better reflect probabilities
+- Calibrate the model to better reflect probabilities
-- Identify top percentage of leads expected to convert, without triggering diminishing returns.
+- Identify the top percentage of leads expected to convert, without triggering diminishing returns.
 - Measure gains and uplift
 - Design and recommend data-informed A/B experiments strategies.

 ---

-This analysis focused on optimising telephonic marketing campaigns for term deposit products by leveraging a robust propensity modeling approach.
+This analysis focused on optimising telephonic marketing campaigns for term deposit products by leveraging a robust propensity modelling approach.
 The goal was to identify high-likelihood conversion targets, thereby increasing campaign efficiency and ROI for the bank which led to the discovery of the fact that `83.54%` of all conversions are captured by just the top ***40.0%*** of leads, and they are `6.01` times more likely to convert than if leads are picked at random.

 **Key Findings**